derekja/espcam/README.md

 In the arduino UI, under sketch click on include library-> add zip library and point to the zip file you just downloaded.

-ignore this! the uvic network may not work at the moment!
+ignore this! the uvic network will not work at the moment!
 If you are on the UVic network, you can leave lines 11 and 12 at their defaults, and fill in your netlink information for lines 7-9.
-And make sure that line 79 is commented out, and line 80 is uncommented.
+And make sure that line 82 is commented out, and line 84 is uncommented.

-If you are on a home network, put your ssid and password in lines 11-12 and then comment out line 80 and uncomment line 79.
+If you are on a home network, put your ssid and password in lines 11-12 and then comment out line 84 and uncomment line 82.

 open the serial monitor, set the baud to 115200, and press the reset button on the ESP32-CAM (or unplug and plug back in the board)